 • You are in different stages of life: You are dreaming of retirement, they are in serious growth mode – it’s about the dollars.

-• You see your employees and team as family, they see the great ones as assets, the bad apples as serious problems.
-You may have turned a cheek or two at some less-than-stellar performances (because of the emotional family attachment) but they will have zero tolerance.
+• You see your employees and team as a family, they see the great ones as assets, the bad apples as serious problems.
+You may have turned a cheek or two at some less-than-stellar performances (because of the emotional family attachment) but they will have zero-tolerance.
 Some won’t make the cut.

 • Your clients are an extension of that family.
 To the buyer, they are a number and/or an opportunity for a cross-sell engagement.